leonardoladalardo/Workshop-Data-Science-Data-Mining/README.md

-# Workshop Data-Science and Data-Mining
+#  An Introduction to Data Science and Data Mining Tools for Economists
 Here you will find all the material used to the Workshop of Data Science &amp; Data Mining for Economists

                                     ######## Workshop: NEREUS - USP ########